stjudecloud/docs/docs/guides/tools/warden.md

 -----------------
 **Quality Control Results (FastQC)**

-Within the FastQC directory, foreach sample and read direction there will be an html file and a zip file (**\*.FastQc.html** **\*.FastQc.zip** where '\*' is the base FastQ name), containing results from FastQTC.
+Within the FastQC directory, for each sample and read direction there will be an html file and a zip file (**\*.FastQc.html** **\*.FastQc.zip** where '\*' is the base FastQ name), containing results from FastQTC.
 For the average user the html file is sufficient.
 This